refinedev/refine/documentation/docs/guides-and-concepts/mutation-mode.md

 <br />

-It can also be set in [supported data hooks and form hooks](#supported-data-hooks) and for fine-grained configuration.
+It can also be set in [supported data hooks and form hooks](#supported-data-hooks) for fine-grained configuration.

 ```tsx
 const { mutate } = useUpdate("categories", "optimistic");